-Before you go out, be sure to read the camera's manual to find out which temperature limits it has, and when it is better to refrain from winter photo session.
+1. Cold weather can damage the camera, so before you go out, be sure to read the camera's manual to find out which temperature limits it has, and when it is better to refuse winter photography.
 Even if the weather allows you to use the camera, take some precautions – in addition to the camera case, use a plastic bag with a zipper.
 Be sure, you will definitely need it when you enter a warm room.
-First of all, place the camera into the bag, and then leave it in the cover for a couple of hours, until the camera warms up to achieve the room temperature.
+First of all, place the camera in the bag, and then leave it in the cover a couple of hours, until the camera warms up to achieve room temperature.
 A plastic bag with a zipper, in this case, is necessary to prevent condensation.
 Also, to avoid condensation, it is not recommended warming the camera under your clothing.
 If you spend much time to make perfect photography, the camera will freeze, and trying to warm it under your clothes, instantaneous condensation will appear on the camera both from outside and inside.
-Throw few bags of silica gel in the camera bag, this tip will help you to fight the condensate.
+Throw a few bags of silica gel in the camera bag, this tip will help you to fight the condensate.

+2. If you are taking a photo during a heavy snowfall, you must use a special protective box.
 It is not always available, so you can use a conventional plastic bag with holes for the lens and viewfinder.
 In case of snow on the camera, do not blow it away, because it melts, and moisture can get into the camera and disable it.
 It is better to take it off with a brush or glove.
 If the low temperature did not scare you and you decided to make a lot of photo shots with beautiful winter landscapes – you will have to carry with you some additional batteries, so that the low battery charge cannot spoil your plans and mood.
 The battery life in winter is much lower.
-Extra flash card, as well as extra batteries in a warm place, best in the inner pocket of your clothes, will definitely save your day.
+Extra flash cards, as well as extra batteries in a warm place, best in the inner pocket of your clothes, will definitely save your day.